radit242/Credit-Card-Fraud-Detection/README.md

 Random Forest has a higher TP% than Xgboost while Xgboost has a higher TN% compared to Random Forest

 ![image](https://github.com/radit242/Credit-Card-Fraud-Detection/assets/107355525/e62f7074-d127-42aa-8a2b-16520b5c9968)
-cnonfusion matrix of random Forest
+confusion matrix of random Forest

 ![image](https://github.com/radit242/Credit-Card-Fraud-Detection/assets/107355525/5beeb0ed-76f0-42ca-8005-312c369c9382)
 confusion matrix of xgboost

 Conclusion:
-From the results its is observed that random forest and xgboost are the best models as they have higher mean_score, roc_auc_score, f1_score, accuracy_score compared to other models.
+From the results, its is observed that random forest and xgboost are the best models as they have higher mean_score, roc_auc_score, f1_score, and accuracy_score compared to other models.
 Random Forest has a higher TP% while Xgboost has a higher TN% compared to each other.